 When you consider the lifestyle and eating patterns of people worldwide, they don’t all follow this pattern.
 Some indigenous people, like the Tsimane in Bolivia, remain healthy into old age.

-Many Mediterranean residents also exemplify the link between healthy diet and fewer diseases.
+Many Mediterranean residents also exemplify the link between a healthy diet and fewer diseases.
 They tend to eat a lot of healthy olive oil, vegetables, and fish.
 They also have fewer cancers and heart attacks than in Western Europe or the USA.

 Science backs this up, too.
-A PREDIMED study on healthy living conducted a an experiment with three groups.
+A PREDIMED study on healthy living conducted an experiment with three groups.
 Two groups ate a Mediterranean diet supplemented with extra virgin olive oil or nuts.
 A control group had a low-fat diet.
 Five years later, the two Mediterranean diet groups had a 30% lower rate of heart attacks and strokes than a control group.
 They also had lower rates of breast and genital cancer.

 Today, science assumes that our behavior may cause about 80 percent of all diseases and as much as 40 percent of all cancer.
 In addition to diet and nutrition, factors like physical activity, smoking and stress management can also contribute to these complications